CenturyLinkCloud/PublicKB/Release Notes/2019/2019-08-20-cloud-platform-release-notes.md

 ##### Kubernetes provider support for shared clusters

-Cloud Application Manager now supports the Kubernetes provider type to be connected to s shared cluster where the user has access only to a limited set of namespaces.
+Cloud Application Manager now supports the Kubernetes provider type to be connected to a shared cluster where the user has access only to a limited set of namespaces.
 A list of allowed namespaces can be given on the provider configuration dialogue.
 Multiple namespaces can be specified as a comma-space separated list.
 The user should have the same permissions in all of them; the permissions that will be used for all namespaces will be retrieved from the first one on the list.

 #### [Application Lifecycle Management](https://www.ctl.io/cloud-application-manager/application-lifecycle-management/)

-##### Instances page now displays CenturyLink network resources

-Application Lifecycle Management Instances page will now list CenturyLink network resources, such as Virtual Networks and VPNs.
-These resources will be shown as unregistered instances with some basic information for each type such as subtype, data center, status, name, and description.
-If you have an existing CenturyLink Cloud provider already set up, you need to synchronize it for these resources to be discovered.
-More types of native resources from CenturyLink Cloud will come soon to the Cloud Application Manager instances page.

 ##### New CloudFormation types supported

-Application Lifecycle Management now supports additional CloudFormation types to be used in Cloud Formation template boxes.
+Application Lifecycle Management now supports additional CloudFormation types to be used in CloudFormation template boxes.
 These additional types are:

 * "AWS::CloudWatch::AnomalyDetector"
 * "AWS::CodeStar::GitHubRepository"
 * "AWS::IoTEvents::DetectorModel"